Assistantship Application process FAQs

-Completed applications are to be submitted no later than JANUARY 4.
-Please note that the HESA Academic application is due to the graduate college on December 15.
+Completed applications are to be submitted no later than December 15.
+Please note that the HESA Academic application is also due to the graduate college on December 15.

 What application materials do I need to apply for a HESA graduate assistantship?

 To apply for a HESA graduate assistantship, you must complete and submit the following by December 15.
 To expedite the application review process, please send all of your application materials in one package to the appropriate office.